dkraczkowski/dkraczkowski.github.io/articles/crafting-data-processing-pipeline/README.md

         current_step(context, next_step)
 ```

-Though it addresses the immediate issue, our Pipeline stands as a foundational scaffold, sparking numerous potential directions for further enhancement, including threading, asynchronous processing, or multiprocessing.

 To set the right foundations, we are still missing one component of any robust system: Error Handling.